AstroPathJHU/MaSS/README.md

 | | +-- ABX4 (e.g.	Tumor)<br>
 | | +-- ABX5 (e.g.PD1)<br>
 | | +--ABX6 (e.g.PDL1)<br>
-| +-- Component_Tiffs<br>

-- The antibody names here should correspond to those names used in the BatchID table.
+- The antibody names here should correspond to those names used in the merge configuration table.
   - The only exception is the ‘Tumor’ marker which, if designated in the ImageQA column of the merge configuration table, should be label ‘Tumor’ here.
 - If the folder names do not correspond to the Target names the code will produce an error to check the inform files
   - Note: these names are all case sensitive